-These sub-zero temperatures really have us craving the warmth of ramen’s savory tonkotsu broth.
+It doesn’t take much more than an image of delicious noodles to have us craving the warmth of ramen’s savory broth.

-Regardless of your broth preference, nothing comforts the soul on a frigid day—or any day, really—like a hot bowl of ramen.
+Regardless of your broth preference, nothing comforts the soul like a hot bowl of ramen.
 If you’re looking to slurp down noodles delicious noodles in a flavorful broth we know a few places you may want to check out.
-From vegetarian options to “triple pork” bowls, here are some of NYC’s most note-able ramen spots.
+From vegetarian options to “triple pork” bowls, here are some of NYC’s most notable ramen spots.
 We’ve also included a map at the end with more options than what is listed (because NYC is home to too many spots that we just can’t condense into one short list!).

 Where: 565 Vanderbilt Avenue (Prospect Heights)